henrythedeveloper/pokemon-classifier-with-lime/README.md

 ## Project Goals

-This is more than just a classifier – it’s part of a class project where I dive into machine learning workflows and interpretability.
-Using LIME here is a cool way to show how you can make complex models more transparent.
+Beyond just being a classifier, this project is part of a class assignment exploring machine learning workflows and model interpretability.
+Using LIME here makes complex models more understandable and transparent.

 ## Contributing